-Washington State is home to more than 50,000 nonprofits.
+There are 1.5 million nonprofits in the United States.
+Washington State alone is home to more than 50,000 nonprofits.
 They are tackling problems we all want addressed like hunger, youth suicide, and domestic violence; economic development, water policy, or emergency services; drop-out prevention, stronger reading skills, and college access.
 The staff, boards, and volunteers in these organizations are working hard but there is tremendous untapped potential in our nonprofits.

 Because most of the funding available to nonprofits can only be used for programs, even large nonprofits have extremely limited budgets for planning, board development, operational improvement, and basic HR, technology, and financial systems.
 How can we unleash their potential to make the world a better place unless we provide nonprofits with affordable access to the skills and tools necessary to overcome operational and governance barriers and grow effective programs?

 In Washington State, individuals, foundations, corporations, and government have come together to surmount this problem by supporting 501 Commons.
-501 Commons is a "management service organization,” a comprehensive consulting and service resource with the capacity to deliver the help needed by the region’s entire non-profit community.
+501 Commons is a "management support organization" or MSO.
+We are one of the largest MSO's in the U.S. and provide the most comprehensive consulting, contracted services, and resources available.

 In 2014 501 Commons was chosen by Seattle Business Magazine as Nonprofit of the Year (shared with our partner City Club.)
 We were also honored twice by America's State Commissions for our Emergency Planning program for low-income housing sites and our Executive Service Corps program.
-501 Commons has also received the Evergreen Award, an annual award recognizing outstanding commitment, innovation and contribution to the sector.
-501 Commons was also recognized by an award from the Minority Executive Directors Association.
+501 Commons has also received the Evergreen Award, an annual award recognizing outstanding commitment, innovation and contribution to the sector and a partnership award from the Minority Executive Directors Association.

-Over 75% of nonprofit have annual expenditures below $1 million.
-Funders almost always provide funding only for direct services and programs, with no markup for overhead or support costs and no way to build retained earnings.
+Over 75% of nonprofits have annual expenditures below $1 million.
+Government and private funders usually provide funding only for direct services and programs, with no allocation for overhead or support costs and no way to build retained earnings.
 This means organizations doing the most important work in our society do not have access to the tools for organizational effectiveness: HR systems, technology, solid financial management, planning,…and coaching and leadership development.

 Our business model is a fairly equal mix of revenue generated from fees paid by nonprofits for our services, $1.3 million per year of donated time from the skilled professionals in our Executive Service Corps, and contributions from individuals, companies, and foundations.Without the contributions of our volunteers, our funders, and donors, we would not be able to keep the other services we provide affordable to nonprofits.